SergioLoIacono/starter-academic2/content/project/inequality-punishment-and-redistribution/index.md

 <u>Papers</u>

-Inequality, egalitarian motives, and collective action: an experimental study Andersson, P., Lo Iacono, S., Testori, M. (to be submitted to Journal of Experimental Political Science)
+Inequality, egalitarian motives, and collective action: an experimental study.
+Andersson, P., Lo Iacono, S., Testori, M. (to be submitted to Journal of Experimental Political Science)

 Inequality and Punishment: a New Dawn.